notice writing

 Venue: Main Auditorium, ABC Institute

 We encourage everyone to participate in this noble cause.
 All donors must carry valid identification and ensure they meet the medical criteria for donation (age, weight, and general health requirements).
-Refreshments will be provided after donation.
-Certificates of appreciation will also be awarded to participants.
+Refreshments will be provided after the donation, and certificates of appreciation will also be awarded to participants.

 For registration and further information, please contact: